 Erythema infectiosum (fifth disease) is one of the clinical syndromes caused by human parvovirus B19 infection.
 The virus is transmitted by respiratory droplets and primarily affects children between the ages of five and fifteen.
 Erythema infectiosum begins with a mild febrile illness followed two to five days later by a maculopapular rash that is especially noticeable on the cheeks (i.e., "slapped‑cheek" rash) and may be pruritic.
 Once the rash has appeared, the infected individual is no longer contagious and usually feels well again.
-Erythema infectiosum is self‑limiting, and the rash usually resolves within seven to ten days, but may be recurrent over several weeks.
+Erythema infectiosum is self‑limited, and the rash usually resolves within seven to ten days, but may be recurrent over several weeks.
 Whereas adult infection is characterized much more by arthritic symptoms and less by a rash, parvovirus B19 infection also manifests with joint symptoms in a minority of children.
 There is no specific vaccine or treatment for parvovirus B19 infection, though symptomatic treatment for arthralgias or pruritus can be used.
 Previous parvovirus B19 infection results in lifelong immunity against the virus.
 Because of its ability to infect erythrocyte progenitor cells, parvovirus B19 can cause transient anemia in infected patients, as well as complications such as a transient aplastic crisis in patients with chronic hemolytic diseases (e.g., sickle cell disease), and chronic pure red cell aplasia in the immunocompromised.
-Infection with parvovirus B19 (one of the TORCH ) during pregnancy may also have serious consequences for the fetus.
+Infection with parvovirus B19 (one of the TORCH congenital infections) during pregnancy may also have serious consequences for the fetus.

 - Peak incidence: 5–15 years